SharaniUdara/SQL_Retail_Sales/README.md

 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-## Author - Zero Analyst
+Sharani Udara
+Supply Chain & Data Analysis Professional

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, demonstrating SQL skills essential for data analyst roles.
+It showcases my ability to work with data cleaning, deduplication, and database management.

 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/sharani-udara-369880222)